 First cohort in the EdS Teacher Leader Program (fall 2011)

-UAB’s 30-hour teacher leader program consists of six 5-hour modules.
+UAB’s 31-hour teacher leader program consists of six 5-hour modules and a 1-hour introductory course.
 Each module consists of a 3-hour content course, a 1-hour research course (R), and a 1-hour field experience course (L).
 Teachers take one module per semester.
 Below is a 2-year course plan:

 |Year 1||Fall||EDC 732-R-L Culturally and Linguistically Responsive Instruction|